 The BTS Tactical Fixed Income Fund is a diversified series of Northern Lights Fund Trust, a Delaware statutory trust organized on January 19, 2005 (the "Trust").
 The Trust is registered as an open-end management investment company.
-The Trust is governed by its Board of Trustees (the "Board" or "Trustees" or "Board of Trustees").
+The Trust is governed by its Board of Trustees (the "Board" or "Trustees").